hyperledger-labs/private-data-objects/client/docs/plugin_model.md

 objects.

-The contract command portion of the plugin defines a set of commands that span multiple operations, dervied from the `contract_command_base` class.
+The contract command portion of the plugin defines a set of commands that span multiple operations, derived from the `contract_command_base` class.
 For example, provisioning a `token_issuer` contract object requires two operations to be performed (`add_endpoint` and `provision_token_issuer`).
 The `provision` command